• Work With Us

 Key Takeaway: Larger regions have more potential than smaller regions.
 The free one-way doesn’t need to be part of a round-trip or part of a logically connected itinerary.

-There’s an opportunity by thinking of your award itinerary as a series of one-way flights versus a round-trip to plan flight segments for future trips, not just the one you’re taking next.
+By thinking of your award itinerary as a series of one-way flights versus a round-trip, there’s an opportunity to plan flight segments for future trips, in addition to the trip you’re taking next.

 Visual examples are best when imagining the possibilities so take a look at the photos below.